Is your corporate training program inclusive? If not, here’s how you yan do it.

 We’ve already talked about how different learners have different capabilities to engage with the content.
 Thus, finding different ways to deliver content to your employees is considered one of the best practices.

-While a few might learn better with employees, there are others that may prefer PDFs or infographics to grasp the content better.
+While a few might learn better with employees, there are others who may prefer PDFs or infographics to grasp the content better.
 You should consider offering different options to employees if you want your training to be inclusive and effective.

 Also, be sure that your content can be accessed from different operating systems on different devices.
 This will allow your employees to engage in microlearning and be a part of the program even when they’re on the go.